eu2026/yogis/content/es/meetings.md

 - As things are now, it is most important to bring local collectives on board and start fixing the routes.
 {{% /details %}}

+{{% details title="First Portugal specific meeting" closed="true" %}}
+This was the first meeting where we went a bit deeper into logistics of Portugal specifically.

+- We mostly focused on Lisbon and areas were we can do programs.
+  There are few leads to follow but generally speaking, we need to look into venues and parks or open spaces where we can do program.
+  Jardim da Estrela was a park candidate and nearby Casa do Jardim da Estrela could potentially be rented for a program
+- Programs in parks and open spaces are good because we don't need to pay much (or at all).
+In venues, we have to pay for venue and advertisement but we do have people for longer and can work on them more.
+Look for smaller venues!
+  Maybe up to 50 people.
+Open space programs and street realization can also be used for promoting the programs in the halls.
+It is perfectly fine to, for example, do a program in a park on a Sunday morning and Sunday evening go to hall and do another small program.
+- Other possibilities for doing programs are work places (meditation for stress reduction for example), schools, universities, etc. Realistically speaking, only local yogis can look into these and see if any opportunities come up
+- As for accommodation, we do have to book something in Lisbon and/or Porto.
+  Things would be simpler if we could somehow make a base camp between the two big cities in Leiria for example.
+But it seems just a bit too far...
+- It seems like Sahaja Yoga Portugal does not have a website ...
+If the local yogis think this is useful, we could make one and hand it over to locals!
+  We should also try to translate https://wemeditate.com/ to Portuguese for seekers!
+{{% /details %}}

+{{% details title="First marketing meeting" closed="true" %}}
+This was the first meeting where we talked specifically about marketing the tour - both to yogis and seekers.

+The most important topic that got discussed was how to approach the seekers.
+Should we have a unified front for the seekers under the same banner or not?
+Considering that we are passing through many countries and can potentially have many types of programs (from normal public programs to music programs, to school programs etc.), we decided that it makes the most sense to use the existing sahaj resources of each collective instead of creating new outlets.
+What this means is that we will not create social media accounts or websites for seekers to promote the tour and programs.
+Instead we will use the existing websites and social media platforms that local yogis have and promote the programs via those.
+This has the immediate benefit of bringing traffic to existing sahaj portals.
+Also less effort for us and efforts will not be wasted after the tour is finished!
+We will still have to create various online and print advertising materials so nothing changes there...
+These materials have to be made in a way that makes sense for the region and type of program.
+If we can re-use a lot of designs and wordings, great!
+If not, we have to do something a bit more customized.

+- Durga will try make a video for the tour so that we can show in Diwali Puja weekend!
+- Padmini will contact Cabella regarding our stay.
+It is likely that touring Yogis will stay a few days after Sahasrara Puja in Cabella and come a a few days before Guru Puja.
+So we need to ask permission for this.
+- I will talk to UK people about the same topic...
+Coming earlier to Blossoms farm and leaving a few days after Shri Adi Shakti Puja.
+- A few updates to be done on the yogis website to make the participating countries more visible/explicit
+- Padmini can look into putting together the first drafts of a registration form
+- Durga can support with online advertising of the programs
+{{% /details %}}